-Thanks to the support of Patagonia Media Grants, Friends of Plumas Wilderness is working with Director / Cinematographer Matthew Ritenour to produce a film that will celebrate the story of the Feather River through interviews with local historians, ecologists, conservationists and outdoor recreation enthusiasts.
-The film will emphasize the importance of the Feather River while showcasing its unique history and beauty.
-The film will explore how people need free-flowing rivers and wilderness for solitude and inspiration, showcasing the dreams of local people, and highlighting how we are connected to one another by the Middle Fork of the Feather River.
+Thanks to the generous support of Patagonia Media Grants, Friends of Plumas Wilderness worked with Director / Cinematographer Matthew Ritenour to produce a film celebrating the story of the Feather River through interviews with local historians, ecologists, conservationists and outdoor recreation enthusiasts.
+The film emphasizes the importance of the Feather River while showcasing its unique history and beauty.
+The film explores how people need free-flowing rivers and wilderness for solitude and inspiration, showcasing the dreams of local people, and highlighting how we are connected to one another by the Middle Fork of the Feather River.
 The film aims to increase awareness of threats to the Feather River and other rivers in the region and inspire viewers to protect public lands.

 The title of the film is “Visions of the Lost Sierra” Total time: 14 min.

 Water is essential for life.
 The Middle Fork Feather River is crucial for fish and wildlife (Wild Trout Fishery), is the primary source of drinking water for Californians (State Water Project), and was one of eight Wild and Scenic Rivers designated in 1968 (designation prevented it from being dammed).

 Wild places are priceless.
 There is great value in sharing one’s love and knowledge of a special place with others.
 Recreational endeavors can lead to a deep understanding of one’s place and relationship with others.

 Be in the present.
 Being in a wild place demands that you are in the present moment.

 Now is the time to protect wild places.
 There are opportunities to protect wild places today before they are threatened.